argoproj-labs/friends/README.md

 # friends
-Projects which associate themselves the Argo ecosystem of projects!
+Projects which associate themselves with the Argo ecosystem of projects!

 # Adding a new project